shaitanzx/qwen3_tts/README.md

 After generation in each of the modes, you can additionally run the post-processing process -  removing non-voice sections at the end, middle, and throughout the generated voice, as well as selecting a speed change factor

+**Local launch**

+To launch, click run.bat

+If you have an Nvidia 50xx graphics card, before the first launch, run install_for_nv50xx.bat to download and install modules for your graphics card.

 <table>
   <tr>